ga4gh/vrs/docs/source/terms_and_model.rst

 with genes.

-**The computational representation of biological concepts requires translating precise biological definitions into data structures that can be used by implementers.** This translation should result in a representation of information that is consistent with conventional biological understanding and, ideally, be able to accommodate future data as well.
+**The computational representation of biological concepts requires translating precise biological definitions into information models and data structures that may be used in software.** This translation should result in a representation of information that is consistent with conventional biological understanding and, ideally, be able to accommodate future data as well.
 The resulting *computational representation* of information should also be cognizant of computational performance, the minimization of opportunities for misunderstanding, and ease of manipulating and transforming data.

 Accordingly, for each term we define below, we begin by describing the term as used by biologists (**biological definition**) as